roblabs/xyz-raster-sources/index.md

 ## Use in a Mapbox or MapLibre Style

 Tiles for use in Mapbox or MapLibre for mobile or web applications, can easily be configured.
-See the Mapbox [documentation](https://docs.mapbox.com/mapbox-gl-js/style-spec/sources/#raster) or MapLibre [documentation](https://maplibre.org/maplibre-gl-js-docs/example/map-tiles/) on details for how to add raster tiles to your style.
+See the [styles](styles){:target="blank"} directory for sample style JSON.

 You can also find several styles hosted by MapLibre.org.
 See <https://github.com/maplibre/demotiles>.

+See the Mapbox [documentation](https://docs.mapbox.com/mapbox-gl-js/style-spec/sources/#raster) or MapLibre [documentation](https://maplibre.org/maplibre-gl-js-docs/example/map-tiles/) on details for how to add raster tiles to your style.

 ---